Animation - Property CSS

 All definitions regarding animations in CSS are gathered in the specification CSS Animations.

-, along with the following, are therefore included in this specification.
+The property animation, along with the following, are therefore included in this specification.

 Properties: